daq-tools/kotori/doc/source/applications/lst.rst

 *****
 - Receive telemetry messages over UDP in binary format.
 - Decode and enrich them by using information from structs of real *C/C++* header files.
-- Store measurements to database, with attribute names matching the header file struct declarations.
+- Store measurements to the database, with attribute names matching the header file struct declarations.
+- Automatically create default Grafana panels for instant telemetry data visualization.
 - While doing all this, it should get out of the way by honoring *LST* best practices:

     - Must handle and dispatch to multiple struct definitions per project.
 Each struct has a unique ID at the second